Thoracic outlet syndrome

 What you can do in the meantime

 While you're waiting for your appointment, try taking a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen (Advil, Motrin IB, others).
-Your discomfort also may be improved if you maintain good posture and avoid using repetitive movements and lifting heavy objects.
+Your discomfort also may lessen if you keep good posture and avoid lifting heavy objects and repeating the movements that cause strain.